 Every year thousands of people gather at the Moscone Convention Center in San Francisco to attend the Game Developers Conference.
-It’s an exciting week of learning, inspiration and networking.
+It’s an exciting week of learning, inspiration and networking for game success.

 This year I attended for the first time and I’ve tried to be present at almost every panel about business, strategy and monetization.

 My name is Cristina, and I’m the CMO of Libring, a tech firm based in Cambridge (MA), that created an intelligent platform for mobile game companies to aggregate and organize all the ad revenue and app stores reporting data in seconds, making it very easy to correlate and analyze what works and what doesn’t when it comes to monetization.
 So hearing from game monetization experts that people are now more open to ads in the games and bigger guys are embracing the ads was music to my ears.

 I’ve listed below some insights I’ve heard about (1) what success means for game companies, (2) non-traditional emerging challenges and (3) the future of ad monetization: